piqueserver/piqueserver/README.md

 PySnip is an robust, open-source and cross-platform server implementation for [Ace of Spades](http://buildandshoot.com).
 It is fully customizable with extensions and scripts.

-Win32 builds can be found on the Downloads page.

 ### Features ###

 * Many administrator features